-Based on our review of the predicted noise levels in Appendix B, it is noted that there is no exceedances of the standard hours noise management levels predicted at any sensitive receivers for any of the bore hole locations.
+Based on our review of the predicted noise levels in Appendix B, it is noted that there are no exceedances of the noise criteria predicted from any borehole locations.

 Notwithstanding, noise mitigation measures and application of good practice noise management have been considered.
 Noise mitigation and management measures are discussed in Chapter 5 of this document.